-Section G. Other Possible Agreements
+Section H - Other Possible Agreements

-from to expenses could include fam rtion of) moving and travel expenses incurred in making the move shall be paid by Church.
-Moving ly travel, transporting household goods, reasonable temporary nove, and an Incidental Expenses Allowance of up to two weeks 2) The moving date shall be duties in the parish not later circumstances. in the week of The Rector shall begin than unless delayed by adverse s death, the Vestry agrees to continue payment of the Rector's cash th and Hospital Insurance, to the Rector's surviving direct months. ed only by mutual agreement at the time of the annual mutual ompensation and expenses revisions may be mutually agreed upon Agreement, either party may are in disagreement concerning interpretation of this Letter of appeal for mediation to or third party, the Bishop remaining the final arbiter.
-6) All pay and benefits shall pecome effective on its related Position Description, shall be made part of the minutes llowing its signing, and copies shall be given to each new Vestry Date Rector Senior Warden Reviewed itional Ministery Officer Diocesan Iran itional Ministry Officer Approved Bishop
+es incurred in making the move Church.
+Moving expenses cou ld include family tra ons during the move, a vel, transporting household goods, reasonable temporary Allowance of up to two weeks' parish not later than The Rector shall begin unless delayed by adverse salary, and app ospital Insurance, to the Rect ue payment of the Rector's cash or's surviving direct dependents ot that compensation a • ne of the annual mutual ministry be mutually agreed upon in a Agreement, ei ither party may appeal interpretation of this Letter of one final arbiter.
+6) All pay an d benefits shall become e effective on · • nall be made part of the minutes all be given to each new Vestry Date Rector Senior Warden Reviewed Diocesan Transitional l Ministry Officer Approved Bishop